ElderGnomeChild/SoftwareEngineering/README.md

 # To run the Django Site:

-navigate into the djangoSite directory
+navigate into the Django_Site directory

 on the command line: 'python3 manage.py runserver'